Homemade epoxy tables are becoming one of the more popular DIY home projects.

 This really varies depending on the size of the table, the materials you use, and how much time you’re willing to put into it.

 For a small coffee or end table, you could expect to spend around $50-$225.

 If you’re looking at making a desk, the cost would be roughly $200-$550.
 For a dining table, the cost would be around $500-$750.

-Making your own homemade epoxy river table is definitely a cheaper option than buying one from a store, which can easily run you $1000 or more.
+Making your own homemade epoxy river table is definitely a cheaper option than buying one from a store, which can quickly run you $1000 or more.

-Plus, it’s a fun project that you can do with friends or family!
+Plus, it’s a fun project you can do with friends or family!

 Keep In Mind When Making An Epoxy Resin River Table

 If you are interested in creating an epoxy table, you will need the right ingredients and steps to make it happen – in addition to the right tools.